Colleen Madigan

-Colleen Madigan (born January 22, 1964) is an American politician and social worker from Maine.
+Colleen Madigan (born January 22, 1964; formerly Lachowicz) is an American politician and social worker from Maine.
 Under the name Colleen Lachowicz, the Democrat from Waterville was elected to the Maine Senate from the 25th district.
 Her race attracted international attention when the Republican Party of Maine issued press releases condemning her for playing the online video game World of Warcraft, claiming her "disturbing alter-ego" and "time-consuming double life" made her unfit to hold public office.
 She was defeated for re-election two years later by Republican Scott Cyrway.

-She returned to her maiden name, Colleen Madigan, in 2014 and was elected to the Maine House of Representatives's District 110 in 2016, winning with 2305 votes to 1661 for Republican Mark Andre.
-(Democratic incumbent Henry Beck was not a candidate for re-election, and Madigan was unopposed in the primary.)
+She returned to her maiden name, Colleen Madigan, in 2014, and was elected to the Maine House of Representatives's District 110 in 2016, winning with 2,305 votes to 1,661 for Republican Mark Andre.
+Democratic incumbent Henry Beck was not a candidate for re-election, and Madigan was unopposed in the primary.
+She was re-elected in the 110th district in 2018 and 2020.
+She won her fourth term in 2022 for the 64th district after redistricting.
+She was term-limited in 2024, and succeeded by fellow Democrat Flavia M. DeBrito.

 Background

-Coleen Madigan was born January 22, 1964.
+Colleen was born on January 22, 1964.
 According to her campaign biography, Lachowicz had been working since she was 15 years old.
 After graduating from William Paterson College with a bachelor's degree in sociology in 1987, she worked with adults with mental illness, then spent a year in Eastern Europe providing supportive counseling services to international students.
 She returned to the U.S., and earned a Master of Social Work from Boston College in 1999.
 She has spent 25 years as a social worker and lives in Waterville.